rioot123/DiscordLink/README.md

  - promote enable/disable/whitelist (indv. servers)

 Changelog
+  - 2.0.0
+    - TODO: command schema for editing config values?
+(Bungee-Style).
+JDA Status, etc.
+    - new API for other plugins, Rather then directly accessing the implementation plugins such as dirt-listener etc. can now use an API.
+    - Big ass refactor for the entire API to function correctly.
+Lot less static methods, More managers.
+Roles are no longer hard coded.
+    - Overhaul of how the plugin loads.
+Now it will load using a callback.
+JDA will try to connect every 2.5 minutes until a connection is gained.
+     This means when the server loses connection during boot up discord link should be able to initialize.
+Previously if JDA took longer then 5 minutes the entire plugin would crash.
   - 1.5.1, 1.5.2
     - added mute handling (ignores messages / deletes them)
     - added mute commands !mute add, !mute remove, !mute info